 This page includes affiliate links- which means that you don’t pay extra, but I get a small commission when you purchase through them.
 This helps me buy more supplies for these tutorials!
 So if you choose to support me in this way, thank you!

 Step One: Create a Custom Canvas on Procreate

-Start in the Gallery and click the + symbol in the corner.
+Start in the Gallery and click the + symbol in the top right corner of the screen.
 Then hit the icon in the top right of the drop-down menu.

 About Canvas Size- If you plan to print and cut these stickers in Cricut Design Space, create a custom canvas that’s 2025 px x 2775 px with a dpi of 300.
 (OR you can just create a canvas that is 6.75″ x 9.25″ since that’s the max size that you can print a sticker sheet in Cricut.)

 If you plan to print these without using Design Space at all, then go ahead and make your canvas the standard letter size.

 Note: Remember that you can size down without losing detail but you can’t size up.

 Next, set the size of your custom canvas and rename it.
 Make sure your DPI is 300 and then hit Create in the upper right corner.